jdn63/CARA-template/README.md

 ## Citation

-Developed and maintained by Jaime Noriega.
+Developed and maintained by Jaime Niedermeier.
 If you use CARA in a publication or policy document, please cite the reference implementation and this template repository.